Virginia Pedestrian Accident Attorney

 In Virginia, pedestrians have the right of way in crosswalks, whether marked or unmarked.
 Drivers are required to yield to pedestrians crossing the street at intersections or designated crosswalks.
 However, pedestrians also have a duty to exercise caution.
 For instance, they should not suddenly leave a curb or other safe place and walk or run into the path of a vehicle that is too close to stop.
 Additionally, pedestrians must obey traffic signals and use pedestrian bridges or tunnels where available.

-Virginia law also prohibits pedestrians from walking along highways where sidewalks are provided.
+Virginia law prohibits pedestrians from walking on roadways when sidewalks are available (Section 46.2-928 of the Code of Virginia).
 If there are no sidewalks, pedestrians must walk on the left side of the road or shoulder facing traffic.
 Violations of these laws can lead to citations and can also impact a pedestrian’s ability to recover damages in the event of an accident.

 Pedestrian accidents can occur in the following situations, often due to the negligence of drivers or other parties: